paperai/pdfanno/README.md

 ### Annotation File (.anno)
 In PDFAnno, the annotation file (.anno) follows [TOML](https://github.com/toml-lang/toml) format.
-Here is an example of .anno file:
+Here is an example of anno file:
 ```
 version = 0.2